intermine/im-docs/docs/get-started/tutorial.rst

 This means that when the second source was loaded the integration code was able to identify that an equivalent gene already existed and merged the values for each source, the equivalence was based on `primaryIdentifier` as this was the field that the two sources had in common.

-Note that `malaria-gff` does not include a value for `symbol` but it did not write over the `symbol` provided by !UniProt, actual values always take precedence over null values (unless configured otherwise).
+Note that `malaria-gff` does not include a value for `symbol` but it did not write over the `symbol` provided by UniProt, actual values always take precedence over null values (unless configured otherwise).

 Now look at the organism table: